 I have completed this ritual as a way to reconnect, to reorient, to see this place, and the world, through a different lens.
 I hoped that time spent in cold water and on lonely sands would build a literacy of place.

 The conclusion of winter saw me in possession of a new personal archive, a collections of imprints and fragments including: 92 annotated polaroids – each capturing a different aspect of this place – one for every day of the season; an additional 48 polaroids – extra images, photo failures and damaged shots – some annotated, others not; I also amassed a collection of 62 Instagram posts – an act I ceased when a State of Disaster was announced here in Victoria; and approximately 25,000 words of written reflections on the place, its history, its memories and it’s aspects.

-Since then, I have reworked and edited the prose and a selection of images into a photo essay.
-I have also started experimenting with creating short multimedia vignettes combining the polaroids with spoken word reflections.
+I have also started experimenting with creating short multimedia vignettes combining the Polaroids with spoken word reflections.